THIS WEEK’S QUESTION…?

 This gives the clinic the opportunity to hire another 19AB restricted Doctor, ensuring your patients keep getting the care they need.

-It does mean that you are unable to return to work in any practice in that area at any time in the future, even if you become an unrestricted doctor.
+It does mean that you are unable to return to work in any practice in that area (the DPA area defined on the Health Workforce Locator) until you are outside of your moratorium.

 How Can We Help?